-Do you need help with some day to day tasks such as cooking and various chores, but still want to live independently.
-Our Assisted Living facilities are designed for residents that are seeking a free lifestyle with the benefit of help from trained staff.
-We have multiple locations around Louisiana to ensure that you stay near family as well.
+Do you need help with some day to day tasks such as cooking and various chores, but still want to live independently?
+Our Assisted Living facility is designed for residents that are seeking a free lifestyle with the benefit of help from trained staff.

 Assisted Living Helps You Keep Your Independence

 Assisted living offers support with daily living and domestic tasks such as bathing, laundry, and other personal care needs.
 It allows our residents long term care options while promoting safe senior independence.
 Our residents all meet with a personal care adviser that will create a personalized service plan so we can support them as they pursue their best life.
 Our service plan will be tailored to provide the help that our resident needs without completely removing freedom that defines who you are

 - 24 hour direct care staff

 - Beauty/Barber Services

 - Daily Recreation and activity programs